surshreya/omnifood/README.md

 # omnifood
-A healthy meal delivery system using responsive web design
+A healthy meal delivery system using responsive web design.